dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q04.md

 # BEGIN SUBPROB

 Based on the patient's COVID score, Dr. Issac uses a threshold of 2.5 to diagnose COVID.
-That means, he diagnose all patients with COVID Score above 2.5 to be COVID-infected, and all patient with Diagnostic Score below 2.5 to be non-infected.
-What is the True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) of Dr. Issac’s diagnose?
+That is, he diagnoses all patients with a COVID Score above 2.5 to be COVID-infected, and all patients with a COVID Score below 2.5 to be non-infected.
+What is the True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) of Dr. Issac’s diagnosis?
 Each block should be filled with an integer.

-TP =
+TP = ?

-# BEGIN SOLUTION

-TODO

-# END SOLUTION

-# END SUBPROB

-# BEGIN SUBPROB

-TN =

 # BEGIN SOLUTION